Our most frequently asked questions. If your question isn't answered below please contact us.

-Your entry fee also contributes to the ongoing administration costs associated with putting on the events such as staff wages, equipment storage and servicing, online entry administration fee, PayPal fees and insurance.
+Your entry fee also includes VAT, contributes to the ongoing administration costs associated with putting on the events such as staff wages, purchasing, storing & maintaining equipment, transporting equipment to events, online entry administration fee, card transaction fees and insurance.

 We don't keep waiting lists for events because we usually fill any places created by cancellations with entries for our marshals and volunteers to thank them for their support.
 If any extra places were to be released, we would announce it on our Facebook page and our website.